 - Determine that the jurors are qualified to serve.
-See Jury Selection in this Benchbook for information about juror qualifications. - Decide you how you are going to deal with excuses from jurors and act accordingly.
+See Jury Selection in this Benchbook for information about juror qualifications. - Address proffered excuses from jurors.
 See G.S.
-9-6. - One practice is to have the clerk screen excuses and then deal with any excuses that come up during jury selection, on the record.
-Some judges report that handling these matters off the record encourages excuses to be presented. - Hear requests for deferral from those over 72 years old, as appropriate under G.S.
+9-6. - Hear requests for deferral from those over 72 years old, as appropriate under G.S.
 9-6.1. - Give additional introductory remarks to prospective jurors in accordance with G.S.
 15A-1213.
 G.S.
-15A-1221(a)(2). - G.S.
-15A-1213 provides: "[p]rior to selection of jurors, the judge must identify the parties and their counsel and briefly inform the prospective jurors, as to each defendant, of the charge, the date of the alleged offense, the name of any victim alleged in the pleading, the defendant's plea to the charge, and any affirmative defense of which the defendant has given pretrial notice as required." - Note that the trial judge may not read the pleadings to the jury.
+15A-1221(a)(2). - O.S.
+15A-1213 provides: "[p]rior to selection of jurors, the judge must identify the parties and their counsel and briefly inform the prospective jurors, as to each defendant, of the charge, the date of the alleged offense, the name of any victim alleged in the pleading, the defendant's plea to the charge, and any affirmative defense of which the defendant has given pretrial notice as required." - o The trial judge may not read the pleadings to the jury.
 Id. - 8.
 Selecting and impaneling the jury.
 The jury (including alternates(s)) is sworn, selected and impaneled in accordance with G.S.
 15A-1211 through -1217.
 See G.S.
 15A-1221(a)(3).
-For more detailed information on all aspects of jury selection, see Jury Selection in this Benchbook. - Note that the procedure for jury selection in criminal trials may be somewhat different from what you have experienced in civil trials.
-However, the statutory procedure for jury selection is mandatory for criminal trials.

-- The indictment may not be read to the jurors during jury selection or trial.
+For more detailed information on all aspects of jury selection, see Jury Selection in this Benchbook. - The indictment may not be read to the jurors during jury selection or trial.
 G.S.
 15A-1221(b). - Have the clerk impanel the jury in accordance with G.S.
-15A-1216. - If the trial will not begin until the following day and you are in a jurisdiction where you will have potential jurors in court the next day, you may want to delay impaneling until then.
-In places where there the panel will not return until later in the week, it may be best to select an alternate and have the jury impaneled before you recess for the evening. - 9.
-Admonitions to jurors.
+15A-1216. - o If the trial will not begin until the following day and you are in a jurisdiction where you will have potential jurors in court the next day, you may want to delay impaneling until then.
+In places where there the panel will not return until later in the week, it may be best to select an alternate and have the jury impaneled before you recess for the evening.

+- 9. Admonitions to jurors.
 Give appropriate admonitions to the jurors before every break and overnight recess.
 G.S.
-15A-1236(a) provides that "at appropriate times must admonish the jurors that it is their duty": - Not to talk among themselves about the case except in the jury room after deliberations have begun. - Not to talk to anyone else, or to allow anyone else to talk with them or in their presence about the case and that they must report to the judge immediately the attempt of anyone to communicate with them about the case. - Not to form an opinion about the defendant's guilt or innocence, or express any opinion about the case until they begin deliberations. - To avoid reading, watching, or listening to accounts of the trial. - Not to talk during trial to parties, witnesses, or counsel.
+15A-1236(a) provides that "[t]he judge at appropriate times must admonish the jurors that it is their duty": - Not to talk among themselves about the case except in the jury room after deliberations have begun. - Not to talk to anyone else, or to allow anyone else to talk with them or in their presence about the case and that they must report to the judge immediately the attempt of anyone to communicate with them about the case. - Not to form an opinion about the defendant's guilt or innocence, or express any opinion about the case until they begin deliberations. - To avoid reading, watching, or listening to accounts of the trial. - Not to talk during trial to parties, witnesses, or counsel.

 The statute further provides that "[t]he judge may also admonish them with respect to other matters which he considers appropriate."
 G.S.
 15A-1236(a).
+The North Carolina Pattern Jury Instructions contain two pattern instructions for admonitions to jurors at recesses: N.C.P.I.- Crim.
+100.31 (setting forth the admonition for the first recess after the jury is selected) and N.C.P.I.- Crim.
+100.33 (setting for the admonition for subsequent recesses).